 As a mobile phone user, you must have come across the LTE and LTE+ or 4G and 4G+ symbols on your mobile phone screen.
-When you see these symbols on the mobile phone, you can expect high-speed mobile data on your phone.
+When you see these symbols on your mobile phone, you can expect high-speed mobile data on your phone.

-LTE stands for Long Term Evolution and it is a 4G (fourth-generation) mobile network technology that enables maximum data speeds of up to 300 Mbps; LTE+ stands for LTE Advanced and it is the enhanced version of LTE that can offer maximum data speeds of 1-3 Gbps and average speed of 60-80 Mbps.
+LTE stands for Long Term Evolution, and it is a 4G (fourth-generation) mobile network technology that enables maximum data speeds of up to 300 Mbps; LTE+ stands for LTE Advanced, and it is the enhanced version of LTE that can offer maximum data speeds of 1-3 Gbps and average speed of 60-80 Mbps.

 The LTE technology was originally introduced in the Scandinavian cities of Stockholm and Oslo in 2009.
 Since then, it has seen several enhancements and has been one of the most widely deployed cellular technologies worldwide.
 While the latest cellular technology today is New Radio (NR), which enables 5G (fifth-generation mobile networks), LTE is expected to stay for a long time alongside 5G NR.

 When you see LTE on your mobile phone, you can expect high-speed mobile internet (data) that allows you to download and upload files, images and videos much quicker than the earlier 3G UMTS/HSPA and 3G CDMA2000 networks.
 LTE can offer you an internet experience that is similar to that with WiFi.